 Purpose of the Award

-The nomination must meet the following qualifications:
+The application must meet the following qualifications:

 - Author must be an active doctoral student in the information science area in a doctoral degree-granting institution;

 - Author must have had a dissertation proposal accepted by the institution or achieved the equivalent in their institution.
 The equivalent would typically include the formation of and motivation for a research question or topic, synthesis of prior research relevant to the research question, and a valid research design specifying data collection and analysis methods that are to be used in addressing the research question.
 A letter that confirms the student’s status with respect to their dissertation must be submitted by the student’s primary research supervisor; and

 - Nominee must be a current member in good standing of ASIS&T.

 - Because of the limits proposed by timing considerations, awards may be made for research underway.

 - Prior award winners, current members of the Awards & Honors Committee, and current members of the Board of Directors are not eligible.